allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. Designate the day\(s\) to copy the shift, by either selecting the Select by Days of Week \(enter start/end date and radial button\) or Select by Day calendar \(click on calendar dates\).

-A. As dates are selected they will appear in the Preview grid.
+1. As dates are selected they will appear in the Preview grid.

-B. If you see an error in the Preview grid, right-click and Clear All.
+2. If you see an error in the Preview grid, right-click and Clear All.

-C. When the preview is correct, click OK.
+3. When the preview is correct, click OK.

 Edit a Shift on the schedule